elifesciences/data-hub-core-airflow-dags/README.md

     $ kubectl --kubeconfig=k3s-config/kubeconfig.yaml get pods -A
     ...

+You should then be able to run the `Simple_Airflow_Kubernetes` pipeline.

+It would require additional config to make config volumes, secrets and local images available to the cluster.

 ## Running Pipelines via Virtual Environment

 The environment (and BigQuery dataset) can be selected by setting the `DEPLOYMENT_ENV` environment variable: